nboase/active-learning-antiviral-polymers/README.md

 If you use **Conda** (recommended), follow these steps to clone the repository, create an environment, and run the notebooks.
 For new users, we recommend using Miniconda for a small easy installation, as all required dependencies are included in this repo.
 For more information on installing Miniconda: https://www.anaconda.com/docs/getting-started/miniconda/install
 On Windows, some dependencies (like NumPy) may require compilation from source.
-You need to install Visual Studio Build Tools if you haven't already isntalled :
+You need to install Visual Studio Build Tools if you haven't already installed :

 ### 1. Open a terminal
 On Windows, open **Anaconda Prompt**.